Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/ccbhc_measurements/demos/CDF-CH.md

 - encounter_id : str — Unique Visit Identifier
 - encounter_datetime : datetime64[ns] — Date of Qualifying Encounter
 - patient_DOB : datetime64[ns] — Patient's Date of Birth
+- follow_up : bool - Was there a follow up for that encounter
 - total_score : float — Screening score
-- screening_type : str — Which tool was used (PHQ9, PHQA, PSC-17)
+- screening_type : str — Which tool was used (While there are more options, we use the following most common cases: PHQ9, PHQA, PSC-17)

 #### Diagnostics